 - Advertiser URLs: Ads that link (or click-through) to specific URLs or app downloads.
 This way, you can easily block all ads that are linked to your competitor at www.example.com.

-These types of ads are blocked by default.
-You can choose to allow them:
+Ads from the following categories or sources are blocked by default.
+You can choose to allow them.

 - Restricted categories: Allow ads for alcohol and gambling/betting to appear, unless the categories have been disabled from your network.

 - Ad technologies: Control which ad technologies and video types are allowed on your inventory.
 Ad Exchange buyers are allowed to use many ad technology vendors that use tools such as ad servers, research technologies, and remarketing.

 Competition rules stop ads from advertisers in the same or similar market from appearing together.
 Setting up these kinds of rules allows you to add value to your advertisers by ensuring they won't compete for the same users during an ad experience.
 Learn more

 Inventory exclusions indicate what inventory to exclude from the Open Auction.
 Inventory exclusion rules allow you to exclude inventory types or targeting values.
 Learn more